hds-sandbox/bulk_RNAseq_course/develop/06a_count_matrix.md

 ### Loading data

 To load the data into our current environment, we will be using the `read.table` function.
-We need to provide the path to each file and also specify arguments to let R know that we have a header (`header = T`) and the first column is our row names (`row.names =1`).
 By default the function expects tab-delimited files, which is what we have.

 ``` r
 ## Load in data